 Final Thoughts

-There is an upper limit to the amount of protein your body can use to synthesize new muscle tissue.
+There is an upper limit to the amount of protein your body can use for muscle protein synthesis.
 Once you hit that limit, extra protein isn’t going to help you build muscle any faster.

-As long as you’re getting enough high-quality protein each day, you can build muscle without protein shakes.
+As long as you’re getting enough high-quality protein from real food, you can build muscle without the need for supplements.

 They do make hitting your protein targets for the day convenient and easy, which is why I drink 2-3 shakes a day myself.
 But think of them as an optional extra, rather than a strict requirement.